-The academy continues to thrive Post Covid 19.
-The schools priority has been the return to a sense of normality.
-Ensuring that the strong school culture of Achievement, Integrity, Mutual respect and self discipline is maintained and where there has been an impact caused by the pandemic that the culture is reinstated.
+The academy continues to thrive.
+The schools priority has been ensuring that the strong school culture of achievement, integrity, mutual respect and self discipline is maintained.
 The key focus within the school is undertaking the basics of education really well.
-We believe that as a school that while we are not there yet we are almost at the point we were at pre Covid.